 Champion Fiberglass makes it easy to determine the number of joints and adhesive cartridges necessary for a project with our Epoxy Adhesive Calculator.
 Simply enter the conduit size, lengths, total feet to install, number of sockets and adhesive size specific to your project, then press submit to calculate an estimate.
 Visit the Epoxy Adhesive Calculator. […]

 In 2016, our Haz Duct® XW Conduit was UL Listed for extended support spacing distances.
-Now, that UL Listing has grown to include expanded support spacing distances for our Standard, Medium, and Heavy Wall fiberglass conduit.
-Support spacing distances for some diameters have doubled – others have tripled.
-This means you spend less on hangers […]
+Now, that UL Listing has grown to include expanded support spacing distances for our Standard, Medium (UL designates Champion Fiberglass MW for 5″ and 6″ as SW), and Heavy Wall fiberglass conduit.
+Support spacing distances for some diameters have doubled […]

 Champion Fiberglass can easily be bent in the field with a PVC Hot Box.
 Additionally, due to its light weight, ease of cutting, and integral bell, fiberglass conduit is very easy to install.

 The epoxy adhesive system makes the fiberglass joint as strong as the conduit itself.
 Another benefit of Champion Fiberglass’s epoxy adhesive system is in its three distinctive curing times, allowing you to choose the curing time that’s right for your job, ensuring you get the working time you need to make adjustments before the adhesive […]